Title search: ✖

 Customer journey mapping bridges the gap between sales and marketing (as well as other departments) by integrating all touchpoints during the lead nurturing process.
 A customer journey map is a flow chart of different steps that involve marketing, sales, and even customer service and operations.
 No department left behind.
 Marketing is no longer the job of just the marketing team, just as sales and customer service are no longer strictly for their respective departments either.
 Everyone on a team must collaborate.
 This collaboration translates to a cohesive customer experience.

 For example, if someone asks a support or sales question on social media, the marketing team is the first level of contact and therefore must respond with a timely and appropriate response.
-Whether they respond with a “We will get back to you ASAP” or answer the question publically or via DM, it is important to showcase your commitment to your customers.
+Whether they respond with a “We will get back to you ASAP” or answer the question publicly or via DM, it is important to showcase your commitment to your customers.

 With a customer journey map you are able to see how all departments within your organization work together to help address the needs of your leads and clients.